- 1 Descanso Beach: Catalina Island, CA

 Descanso Beach: Catalina Island, CA

-Myrtos: Kefalonia, Greece
+Myrtos Beach: Kefalonia, Greece

 When the party-hard summer crowd has departed, the Greek Isles really come into their own, and none more so than stunning Kefalonia, the dreamy setting for Captain Corelli’s Mandolin.
 Myrtos Beach lies between two mountains, Agia Dynati and Kalon Oros, and is famed for its dazzling white limestone pebbles and pinch-yourself turquoise water, as well as its superlative sunsets over the Ionian Sea.
 Four miles up the coast, in the sleepy fishing village of Assos, you can tuck into regional dishes such as Kefalonian meat pie and local wine on the plane tree-shaded terrace at the convivial taverna Platanos.

-Punta Bete: Riviera Maya, Mexico
+Playa Xcalacoco (Punta Bete): Riviera Maya, Mexico

 Coral Bay: Cyprus

 Thanks to its location in the eastern Mediterranean, Cyprus stays warm and sunny all fall long (expect daytime temps in the 70s through November), and this horseshoe-shaped cove on the island’s west coast is the perfect spot to enjoy your endless summer.
-There are beach umbrellas, a curve of soft sand and calm water suitable for the whole family.
-Afterward, head a little ways south, to the town of Paphos, and look for the adorable hand-painted sign that marks 7 St. George’s, a charming taverna where you can sample top-notch Greek meze: think goat salami, wild asparagus and fresh seafood.
+There are beach umbrellas, a curve of soft sand, and calm water suitable for the whole family.
+Afterward, head a little way's south, to the town of Paphos, and look for the adorable hand-painted sign that marks 7 St. George’s, a charming taverna where you can sample top-notch Greek meze: think goat salami, wild asparagus, and fresh seafood.
 At night bed down at Almyra, a whitewashed oceanfront resort in Paphos where the hip suites have rooftop terraces.

 Plage des Salins: St.-Tropez

 While this tony French resort town is packed to the gills with Euro aristos all summer, by late September they’ve abandoned the glitzy hotels and big ticket boutiques so we regular folk can move in.
-Soak up the chill vibe on Plage des Salins (next to the famed Pampelonne but far more sedate); it's backed by grass and pine tree–covered dunes.
-Settle in at the fine beachside restaurant of the same name, where you can dine on simple Provençal fish dishes while wriggling your toes in the sand.
+Soak up the chill vibe on Plage des Salins (next to the famed Pampelonne but far more sedate); it's backed by grass and pine tree-covered dunes.
+Settle in at the fine beachside restaurant of the same name, where you can dine on simple Provençal fish dishes while wiggling your toes in the sand.
 The most scenic way to reach the beach from the center of St.-Tropez is to take Le Sentier du Littoral, a seven-mile track that follows the headlands from the old port area of the village to the Pampelonne beaches.
-If you’d prefer to rub shoulders with the jetset, time your visit between September 27 and October 3, when the annual regatta, Les Voiles de St.-Tropez, gets underway.
+If you’d prefer to rub shoulders with the jetset, time your visit between September 28 and October 6, when the annual regatta, Les Voiles de St.-Tropez, gets underway.
 The race includes 300 yachts from all over the world and a week of festivities.

 Gouverneur Beach: St. Barts